 We next co-sedimented unlabeled PHD2 and H3-labeled nucleosomes by ultracentrifugation of a solution containing PHD2 and nucleosome at molar ratio PHD2:H3 tail 20:1 at high salt (PK100 buffer).
-The supernatant after sedimentation contained

-- 335 mostly PHD2 according to absorbance measurements and gel analysis, suggesting that the specific complex was sedimented while the excess PHD2 remained in solution.
-Again, a viscous droplet was recovered while clearing space for rotor closure.
+Again, a viscous droplet was recovered while

+- 305 clearing space for rotor closure.
 Both J- and CP-based NH spectra were recorded at 50 kHz MAS.
 Both spectra were of high quality with well-resolved and well-dispersed resonances (Fig. 4c,d).
 Comparison to spectra of free, sedimented H3-labeled nucleosome revealed no resolvable changes in peak position.
-Notably, the peak intensity profiles in the J-based spectrum, probing the flexible parts of - 340 H3, indicate a similar residue-specific drop of peak intensity as observed in solution (Fig. 4e).
-Even if the lack of resolution in these spectra hinders interpretation somewhat, it can clearly be seen that resonances for the first ten tail resides show significantly decreased peak intensities, down to 30-50% of the original intensity.
+Notably, the peak intensity profiles in the J-based spectrum, probing the flexible parts of H3, indicate a similar residue-specific drop of peak intensity as observed in solution (Fig. 4e).
+Even if the lack of resolution in these spectra hinders interpretation somewhat, it can clearly be seen that resonances for the - 310 first ten tail resides show significantly decreased peak intensities, down to 30-50% of the original intensity.
 Again, no new peaks corresponding to the bound state could be observed, suggesting rigidification of the H3 tail in the bound state.
-Careful examination of the CP spectra unfortunately also did not reveal any new resonances, suggesting that the bound state is not fully rigid but most likely exhibits
+Careful examination of the CP spectra unfortunately also did not reveal any new resonances, suggesting that the bound state is not fully rigid but most likely exhibits dynamics on a time scale faster than milliseconds.

-- 345 dynamics on a time scale faster than milliseconds. - We used spectra of H3-labeled nucleosome sediment recorded at 25 mmol/dm ionic strength (PK10 buffer) as reference, as spectra of sedimented, free nucleosomes at 125 mmol/dm ionic strength (PK100 buffer) were not available.
-To rule out the possibility that the increased salt concentration caused reduced intensity of terminal H3 tail residues, we compared solution NMR spectra recorded at 25 and 125 mmol/dm ionic strength.
-Addition of salt resulted in small chemical shift perturbations - 350 for several residues in the stretch 19-29, signifying a slight shift from a DNA-bound to a DNA-free state (Stützer et al., 2016).
+We used spectra of H3-labeled nucleosome sediment recorded at 25 mM ionic strength (PK10 buffer) as reference, as spectra

+- 315 of sedimented, free nucleosomes at 125 mM ionic strength (PK100 buffer) were not available.
+To rule out the possibility that the increased salt concentration caused reduced intensity of terminal H3 tail residues, we compared solution NMR spectra recorded at 25 and 125 mM ionic strength.
+Addition of salt resulted in small chemical shift perturbations for several residues in the stretch 19-29, signifying a slight shift from a DNA-bound to a DNA-free state (Stützer et al., 2016).
 These chemical shift changes are too small to be resolved in the ssNMR spectra.
-Furthermore, addition of salt approximately doubled the peak intensity for many residues in the 19-29 region, indicating increased flexibility for this part of the H3 tail (Fig. 4f) and explaining the higher relative peak intensities for this stretch in Fig. 4e.
-Importantly, no peak intensity changes in the PHD2 binding site could be discerned. - 355 We conclude that the PHD2 finger can be co-sedimented with the nucleosome despite the low binding affinity and that specific binding of the PHD2 finger to the H3-tail can be demonstrated using the sediment ssNMR approach.
-Unfortunately, the PHD2bound state is not directly observable, preventing further detailed structural characterization of the bound H3-tail conformation.
+Furthermore, addition of salt approximately doubled the peak - 320 intensity for many residues in the 19-29 region, indicating increased flexibility for this part of the H3 tail (Fig. 4f).
+Importantly, no peak intensity changes in the PHD2 binding site could be discerned.
+We conclude that the PHD2 finger can be co-sedimented with the nucleosome despite the low binding affinity and that specific binding of the PHD2 finger to the H3-tail can be demonstrated using the sediment ssNMR approach.
+Unfortunately, the PHD2- bound state is not directly observable, preventing further detailed structural characterization of the bound H3-tail conformation.